 - communicate effectively and work well on team-based engineering projects.

 - succeed in manufacturing and mechanical engineering technology positions.

 Program Student Learning Outcomes

-The Manufacturing Engineering Technology program outcomes have been mapped to the a-k ABET outcomes.
-These are listed below for reference.
-An engineering technology program must demonstrate that graduates have:
+The Manufacturing Engineering Technology program student learning outcomes have been mapped to the five ABET outcomes listed below.
+A baccalaureate degree program in engineering technology must demonstrate that graduates have:

 Summary of Program Student Learning Outcomes